Update Your Agency and Recruiter Profiles in TE!

-That’s why, when new recruiters join the Network, we recommend completing your agency and recruiter profile, including your profile picture.
+That’s why, when new recruiters join the Network, we recommend completing your Agency Profile and your Recruiter Profile, including your photo.
 We don’t recommend this lightly.
 There is a method to our madness!

 #1—A photo of yourself

 Plainly put, people like to know what people look like, especially if they’re working with those people or if they might work with those people.
 Don’t post a “glamour shot.
 Instead, use a good (and relatively recent) representation of you.

 #2—Updated contact information

 If you don’t include your extension, then somebody could call your office looking for you and get stuck inside your voicemail system, never able to connect with you.
 This can lead to frustration, which ultimately leads to a negative experience.

 #3—A breakdown of specialties

-In the area of specialization, break down the skill areas of focus that you work.
-For instance, if you work IT, don’t just say, “I work IT.”
-That’s like saying, “I like toast.”
-Well, what kind of toast do you like?
-In the IT example, break the specialty down into the programming languages or systems you work in an outline form.
-This will allow other recruiters in the Network to keyword search the “Who Works What” and find you.
-If you work “Java Developers,” put that in your profile.
+In the IT example, break the specialty down into the programming languages or systems that you work in an outline form.
+If you work “Java Developers,” put that in your Profile.
 You get the idea.

-Something else you might want to include in your profile is the way in which you like to work in a split placement situation or a trading partner relationship.
+Something else you might want to include in your Profile is the way in which you like to work in a split placement situation or a trading partner relationship.
 This isn’t essential, but it is something to think about.